 #2.
 Topping the tree.

 This is one of the worst things that you can do and a lot of people don’t even realize it.
 They think if the tree is in the way let’s just cut off the top.
 But removing the top of the tree could cause several new leaders to replace it and it could end up bigger and fuller than you wanted.
-The tree should have one dominant trunk in the center, which can help it weather storms and grow much healthier.
+The tree should have one dominant trunk in the center, which can help it withstand weather storms and grow much quicker.
 The last thing you should do is top a tree.

 [Read More: Should I ever cut a tree’s roots?]

 #3.
 Cutting at the wrong spot.

 Shoots, which come from the main limb and directly shoot straight up out of the tree should be pruned as this is an unfit behavior of the tree but, you don’t have to go as close to the tree trunk as possible to remove the entire limb either.
 Every branch has a “collar”, which is an elevated bump in the trunk where it intersects with the branch.
 This is made up of different cells that can help the wound heal after a branches cut off.
 If you cut off the collar the wound can’t heal.
 This could result in insects and disease, damaging the tree even further and possibly killing it.
 It’s important to cut at the right spot.

 Removing too much of the tree at one time is also not good practice.
 You should only remove 15 to 20% of a tree at any given time.
 It’s even better to keep that number on the lower end, say closer to 5 to 10%.
 If you prune too much, you could restrict the tree’s ability to produce and transfer food, which stunts the growth of the tree.

 #5.
 Pruning at the wrong time of year.